amaximov/amaximov.github.io/docs/_posts/2026-04-30-org-ai-adoption.md

 ![](/assets/img/ownership.png)

-**Enablement team** - Initially the enablement work lands on the Platform/IT teams (evaluating the tools, connecting them to the ecosystem, supporting them), leaning on the grass-roots energy, individual champions, with executive support.
+**Enablement team** - initially the enablement work lands on the Platform/IT teams (evaluating the tools, connecting them to the ecosystem, supporting them), leaning on the grass-roots energy, individual champions, with executive support.
 At some level of scale it might be prudent to invest in the internal enablement team, even if it is just a single individual.
 The platform will become an internal product as the tools and processes accumulate.

 **Role of the platform** - what’s important to note, platform at its best is not for gatekeeping, but an enabler - the concentrated investment and clearing place for ideas.
 The speed of change requires innovation and experimentation happening around the company, not in a centralized place.
 So the platform should enable that and otherwise get out of the way.